Equity capital markets in Italy: regulatory overview

-A summary containing the essential characteristics and risks of the issuer and securities to be offered.
+A summary containing the essential characteristics and risks of the issuer and the securities to be offered.

-A summary highlighting the risks and essential characteristics associated with the issuer, its financial instruments and the offer.
+Risks factors, which describe risks related to the investment highlighting the characteristics of the issuer, its financial instruments and the offer.

-Information relating to the issuer, such as a description of its:
+Information on the issuer, such as a description of its:

 business activities and organisational structure;